 As we were in a busy part of town, we decided to pull into a parking lot nearby to clear the road.
 We both agreed it best to call the police, especially as she was driving a rental vehicle and would need the report to file a claim.

 I got in my car and begrudgingly moved it into a parking space, but I knew exactly what this would mean.
-The police would have a hard time finding us, and that is exactly what would happen.
+The police would have a hard time finding us, and that is exactly indeed what then proceeded to happen.

 Then it began to rain.